-The hand model used in all of our experiments consists of five kinematic chains that share a common root part-the palm.
-Each kinematic chain is composed of four rigid parts, one part for the palm, and three other parts for the phalanges composing each finger.
-Altogether the kinematic hand model has 16 rigid parts and 21 rotational degrees of freedom (five rotations for the thumb and four rotations for the other fingers).
+We tested ECMPR-articulated on a hand tracking task, with both simulated and real data.
+The hand model used in all our experiments consists in five kinematic chains that share a common root part - the palm.
+Each kinematic chain is composed of four rigid parts, one part for the palm and three other parts for the phalanges composing each finger.
+Altogether, the kinematic hand model has 16 rigid parts and 21 rotational degrees of freedom (5 rotations for the thumb and 4 rotations for the other fingers).
 With the additional six degrees of freedom (three rotations and three translations) associated with the free motion of the palm, the hand has a total of 27 degrees of freedom.
-Each hand part is modeled with an ellipsoid with fixed dimensions.
+Each hand-part is modeled with an ellipsoid with fixed dimensions.
 Model points are obtained by uniformly sampling the surface of each one of these ellipsoids.
-This representation also allows us to define an articulated implicit surface over the set of ellipsoids [35], [38], [54], [55].
-Here, we only use this implicit surface representation for visualization purposes.
+This representation also allows to define an articulated implicit surface over the set of ellipsoids [35, 38, 52].
+Here we only use this implicit surface representation for visualization purposes.